ericsonga/APCSAReview/_sources/Unit1-Getting-Started/survey.rst

    :option_5: strongly disagree
    :option_6: prefer not to answer

-   I am confident that I will do well in this course and the AP CS A exam.
+   I am confident that I will do well in this course and the AP CSA exam.

 .. poll:: qcareer
    :option_1: strongly agree